Police: 4-year-old boy shot and killed in North Philadelphia during home invasion

 Police say a father had been home with the 4-year-old victim and a younger child, while their mother was at work.

-When police arrived the father was downstairs holding the younger child, the 4 year old when found upstairs in a bedroom unconscious and unresponsive.
+When police arrived the father was downstairs holding the younger child, the 4 year old was found upstairs in a bedroom unconscious and unresponsive.

 "He was obviously rushed to the hospital and was pronounced at the hospital," Coulter said.